jatan-bhatt-36/Machine-Learning-Projects-2/Project_Linear_Algebra/README.md

-# Machine Learning Project - Linear Algebra: Insurance Company
+# Linear Algebra Project - Insurance Company

 ## Project Description:
 The Sure Tomorrow insurance company wants to solve several tasks with the help of Machine Learning, and you are asked to evaluate that possibility.